1jz/csgo-go-bhop/README.md

 # csgo-go-bhop
-Simple imperfect bhop hack for csgo writen in go
+Simple imperfect bhop hack for csgo written in go to learn addresses, offsets, windows API and golang